In 1957 a mechanical engineer named Michel Dufour, became convinced that composite technologies and materials would transform the marine industry.

 Laid inside the hull is a structural grid or counter mould.
 This enhances the structural characteristics absorbing and distributing the loads from the keel and rig.
-This grid also allows for consistent position of the bulkheads and furniture and a clean internal finish for easy maintenance and cleaning.
+This grid also allows for a consistent position of the bulkheads and furniture and a clean internal finish for easy maintenance and cleaning.

-By contrast the decks are made by a process called resin injection.
+By contrast, the decks are made by a process called resin injection.

 Layers of dry laminate are sandwiched between two moulds before resin is pumped in at high pressure to saturate the dry fibres.
 This ensures a totally equal distribution of resin to all areas of the deck.